vtalos/historical-repos-mining/README.md

 # historical-repos-mining
-A python script that mines popular repositories with long history from GitHub.
+A python script for mining popular repositories with a long history, from GitHub.